How many students are accepted for each class?

 When should I start the application process?

 PharmCAS opens for applications in mid-July of the year before the year of fall entry.
+See important dates for exact dates.
 Applications may be submitted prior to completion of pre-pharmacy requirements but General Chemistry I and II and labs and Organic Chemistry I and lab must be completed with grades of “C” or better by the end of the fall semester in the year before fall entry.
-Pre-pharmacy coursework should be complete by the end of the spring semester before fall entry, but the Admissions Committee may grant a waiver to allow one course (not organic chemistry lecture or lab) to be completed in the first summer session before fall entry.
+Pre-pharmacy coursework should be complete by the end of the spring semester before fall entry, but the Admissions Committee may grant a waiver to allow one course (not organic chemistry lecture or lab) to be completed in the summer I session (not summer II) before fall entry.

 What is the admissions deadline?